atcollab/at/docs/p/howto/Collective.rst

 Using the Haissinski Class
 --------------------------

-NOTE: This module is due a re-write and a clean up.
+NOTE: This module is due for a re-write and a clean up.
 But the fundamental process will remain the same.

 The Haissinski solver is used to compute the equilibrium beam distribution in the presence of a longitudinal impedance.
 This class is based entirely on the very nice paper by K. Bane and R. Warnock [4].
 In this small overview, we will only talk about how to use it.
 The details can be seen in the paper of exactly how it is implemented.
 All the functions within the class are cross referenced with the equations found in the paper.
 An example file which compares the results of tracking and the results of the Haissinski solver can be found in at/pyat/examples/CollectiveEffects/LongDistribution.py.